Brunch & Batter

 Ingredients for chive butter on a grey surface.

 • Butter- Use unsalted, softened butter.
-Unsalted butter is preferred, that way you can season it to your liking.
-Make sure the butter is room-temperature so it will easily mix with the other ingredients.
+Unsalted butter is preferred; that way, you can season it to your liking.
+Ensure the butter is room temperature so it will easily mix with the other ingredients.
 If using salted butter, omit the salt in the recipe.

 • Salt- Coarse Kosher or sea salt for finishing.

-If you can mix things, then you got this!
-Make sure your butter is room-temperature for easier mixing.
+If you can mix things, then you've got this!
+Ensure the butter is room temperature for easier mixing.

 Butter, chives, and spices in a small beige bowl.